ghi-electronics/Documentation/hardware/sitcore/soc.md

 2. TinyCLR: loads, debugs, and executes the managed application.
 3. Managed application: the program developed by the customer.

 Which components get executed on startup can be control by manipulating the LDR pin.
 It is pulled high on startup.
 When low, the device waits in the GHI Electronics Bootloader.
 Otherwise, the managed application is executed.
-APP is reserved for future use.
+The APP pin is used to stop the application from running.

 Additionally, the communications interface between the host PC and the SITCore is selected on startup through the MODE pin, which is pulled high on startup.
 The USB interface is selected when MODE is high and COM1 is selected when MODE is low.

 The above discussed functions of the LDR, APP, and MODE pins are only available during startup.
 After startup, the pins return to the default GPIO state and are available as GPIO in your application.
+Check out the [Bootstrap Pins](../../software/tinyclr/special-pins.md) page for more information.

 ## TinyCLR OS
 TinyCLR OS provides a way to program the SITCore in C# or Visual Basic from the Microsoft Visual Studio integrated development environment.
 To get started you must first install the firmware on the SITCore (instructions below) and then go to the TinyCLR [Getting Started](../../software/tinyclr/getting-started.md) page for instructions.